faith233525/loungenie-monorepo/loungenie-portal/README.md

 - Permission callbacks on REST endpoints
 - Nonce verification
 - Data sanitization and escaping

+## Documentation & Archive

+Additional project documents (audits, delivery reports, and historical summaries) have been moved to a dedicated archive to keep the repository root clean:

+- Docs archive: `../docs/archive/`
+- Demo pages: `../docs/demos/`

+For a curated list of what was archived and why, see `../docs/ARCHIVE_RECOMMENDATIONS.md`.
 - SQL injection protection via `$wpdb->prepare()`

 ## Browser Support